 18.1.3.
 Source data - survey

 In 2018 a dedicated survey was sent out to the largest part of the organisations which were part of the EGSS in 2017.
-This survey is to be organised quinquennially.
-This implies that a next round was supposed to take place in 2023.
-Due to resource constraints this was impossible.
+This survey was to be organised quinquennially.
+Due to resource constraints this is impossible.
+Without a significant increase in resources devoted to the production of environmental economic accounts this will remain a one-shot survey.

 18.1.4.
 Source data - detailed - other macro economic data (trade, VAT etc.)